Call Mon-Sun:

 Alternative to Meds Center does not recommend rapid detox as it does not allow enough time for the body, brain, and CNS to adjust to the absence of the medication.
 Rapid detox is very fast, usually between 3 and 7 days.
 Typically the patient is discharged with additional medications to take upon returning home.
 Alternative to Meds designed their programs to begin gently and gradually normalize the neurochemistry even before tapering begins.
 This prevents shocking the body, especially after long-term use of a benzodiazepine, and can significantly speed up recovery.
 It is not realistic to expect this major healing event to occur and sustain itself stably, in just a few days or weeks.

-There are over-the-counter remedies that can help dampen mild symptoms associated with coming off benzodiazepines.
+There are over-the-counter remedies that can help dampen the milder symptoms associated with coming off benzodiazepines.
 These remedies can be purchased at health food stores and pharmacies and taken at home without medical supervision.
 For headaches there is aspirin.
-For insomnia there is melatonin.
-For indigestion, there is peppermint tea or apple cider vinegar.
-While these remedies may have some use, please note that coming off benzodiazepines without medical oversight can be both dangerous and sometimes unpredictable drug withdrawal experiences and should be handled under the care of a licensed specialist who is familiar with the process.
-When symptoms become more severe, call a doctor or clinic familiar with benzodiazepines for help.1,2,4
+For insomnia there is melatonin, warm milk, and Epsom salt baths.
+For indigestion, there is peppermint tea or apple cider vinegar diluted in water.

-For most people, trying to get off Ativan safely with a knowledgeable doctor is the safest way to approach trying to get off Ativan.
-Some benzo tapers last for over a year and if done slowly, with adequate support, can reduce the chance of major symptoms.
-This gradual transition may ease the impacts on the performance of their daily work duties or responsibilities.
+For most people, trying to get off Ativan safely with a knowledgeable doctor is the safest way to get off Ativan.
+Some benzo tapers last for over a year.
+Doing it slowly, with adequate support, can reduce the chance of major symptoms.
+This gradual transition may ease the impacts on daily work duties or responsibilities.
 If major symptoms persist or become unmanageable during a medication taper at home, seeking the care of an expert can help move the healing along more smoothly.
-With a more focused inpatient approach and daily monitoring, this process can take considerably less time without lingering health impairments.1,2,5,12
+With a more focused inpatient approach and daily monitoring, this process can take considerably less time without lingering and disabling health impairments.1,2,5,12

 Get off Ativan Safely at a Holistic Treatment Center